Kelan and I both found out how to make money as a kid so we could be more independent, and we can’t wait for our daughters to do the same!

 Offer to sort their items and price them up for them – this is usually the most time-consuming part of it, and they will appreciate the help.

 You will, of course, want a split of the profits for doing this!
 Agree on this upfront, you may want 50/50, or they may prefer to do it on a percentage of the profits.
 Let them decide, as they are doing you a favor.

 Once you have got people to agree to this, you will want to advertise it.
 Talk about it on social media – particularly local Facebook groups, and you could even put up some flyers in the local area.

-Have a look on Etsy and see what kind of things you are able to sell on there.
-Don’t forget though, Etsy will take a percentage of your sales, which will eat into your profit.
+Have a look on Etsy and see what kind of t-shirts you may want to sell.
+Don’t forget, though, Etsy will take a percentage of your sales, which will eat into your profit.

 Did you know that you can make money as a kid recycling cans?

 It’s literally making money from trash – one man’s junk is another man’s treasure!